 Criminology / Criminal Justice Program Features

 Maryville’s Criminal Justice/Criminology program offers hands-on experience through a required practicum in the senior year at one of dozens of social and protective service agencies throughout the St. Louis region.
-Recently, Maryville students have excelled at numerous city, county and municipal police departments, the U.S. Marshall’s Office, Secret Service, Victims of Crime Assistance Program, Family Court of St. Louis City and St. Louis County and a summer internship at the FBI.
+Recently, Maryville students have excelled at numerous city, county and municipal police departments, the U.S. Marshal’s Office, Secret Service, Victims of Crime Assistance Program, Family Court of St. Louis City and St. Louis County and a summer internship at the FBI.

 Maryville’s partnership with the St. Louis County and Municipal Police Academy means students who choose to pursue academy training can use that experience to earn 13 hours of college credit toward completion of the major.